UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 ### Variables used:

-From the original file, any variable relating to the outcome of the game was removed, such as post game elo score, each teams actual score etc’.
+From the original file, any variable relating to the outcome of the game was removed, such as post game ELO score, each teams actual score etc’.
-In addition information which uniquely identifies a team outside of the ELO framework, such as team name and QB name, were removed since it could bias the results by relating information such as team performence for any given season.
+In addition information which uniquely identifies a team outside of the ELO framework, such as team name and QB name, were removed since it could bias the results by relating information such as team performance for any given season.
 So, removing this identifiers for different teams was an important step to get unbiased results.

 ### Hyperparameters:

-For the Random Forest modle, the hyperparameter “max\_depth” is chosen using k-fold cross validation using k=5.
+For the Random Forest model, the hyperparameter “max\_depth” is chosen using k-fold cross validation using k=5.
 The best hyperparameter was then used to train the model.

-The code used to run the training and testing of the algorithems can be found at the projects github repo [here](https://github.com/UBC-MDS/Workflows_Group_306):
+The code used to run the training and testing of the algorithms can be found at the projects github repo [here](https://github.com/UBC-MDS/Workflows_Group_306):

 # Results & Discussion

-Examining the results of our model, we find that both models, the Logistic Regression and Random Forest performed very similarly at 0.772% and 0.753% accurace respectively.
+Examining the results of our model, we find that both models, the Logistic Regression and Random Forest performed very similarly at 0.772 and 0.749 accuracy respectively.
 Indicating that although the results are better then randomly guessing, or flipping a coin, such results are hardly reliable.